zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 **Symptoms**

-When you let Zowe server installs create a PKCS12 keystore, the keystore that is generated cannot be read by ZSS.
+When you let Zowe server install create a PKCS12 keystore, the keystore that is generated cannot be read by ZSS.
 Then, parts of Zowe cannot be used.

 **Solutions**